OCWI: Connecting People, Research, and Jobs in Ontario

 New Jobs, New Needs

-As the labour market changed, OCWI highlighted new trends such as automation, digital work, and remote employment.
-This helped Employment Ontario guidelines evolve to better support job seekers and training providers.
+As the labour market changed, OCWI highlighted early trends such as automation, digital work, and remote employment.

 Organizations like Youth Empowering Youth and the Hospitality Industry Training Organization of Ontario benefited from OCWI’s focus on skills for emerging industries.
 Whether preparing people for humanities and social sciences jobs or guiding apprenticeship sponsors in Ontario, OCWI worked to align training with real opportunities.